KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 * `File` -> `Open Folder...`
 * Select the project's source code directory: `~/kde/src/kcalc`

-If you have the `kdesrc-build` configuration set up as described above, VS Code will automatically detect the `.vscode` folder and load the project with the correct settings.
+If you have the `kde-builder` configuration set up as described above, VS Code will automatically detect the `.vscode` folder and load the project with the correct settings.